Petrusev leads No. 8 Gonzaga over North Dakota 97-66

 The Bulldogs replied with a 14-1 run.

+''We really tried to get offensive rebounds and easy baskets,'' Petrusev said.

-Gonzaga pushed the lead to 65-40 midway through the second, behind three consecutive baskets by Watson.
+Gonzaga pushed the lead to 65-40 midway through the second half behind three consecutive baskets by Watson.

+''We just have to rebound better,'' North Dakota coach Paul Sather said.

+''We started out a little nervous, but we responded well after the first timeout,'' Sather added. ''We started competing, worrying less about who we were playing against.''

 BIG PICTURE

-North Dakota: Freshman De’Sean Allen-Eikens scored 22 points in a season-opening win over Crown, but was held in check Tuesday.
+North Dakota: Freshman De'Sean Allen-Eikens scored 22 points in a season-opening win over Crown, but was held in check and finished with 10 points Tuesday.
 North Dakota has never beaten a ranked team since joining Division I in 2008.
 North Dakota has 11 returning letter winners, including four who started at least 16 games last season.

 Gonzaga: The Bulldogs came in shooting 60% from the field, second in the nation.
 They average 102.5 points per game.
 They have six freshmen on their roster and one returning starter in Kispert.
 Gonzaga's 165 wins in the past five seasons are tops in Division I.